-Course # Learning Outcome 1 Measures of Learning Outcome 1 Learning Outcome 2 Measures of Learning Outcome 2 Learning Outcome 3 Measures of Learning Outcome 3 Learning Outcome 4 Measures of Learning Outcome 4 Learning Outcome 5 Measures of Learning Outcome 5 Learning Outcome 6 Measures of Learning Outcome 6 Learning Outcome 7 Measures of Learning Outcome 7 Learning Outcome 8 Measures of Learning Outcome 8 Learning Outcome 9 Measures of Learning Outcome 9 CHF 3450 Adult Development Demonstrate an understandin g of the major events that occur during the period of development after adolescence.
-Lectures, supplementa I videos Be able to demonstrate understandin g of the lifecycle and development al perspectives as they relate to adult development Lectures, supplementa I videos, supplementa I readings, applied papers, examination s Be able to identify and describe major influences on life in late adulthood and aging populations.
-Lectures, supplemental videos, supplemental readings, applied papers, presentation s, in-class activities, examinations Accurately describe, recognize, apply and integrate major trends and research in adult development Lectures, supplemental videos, supplemental readings, applied papers, presentation s, in-class activities, examinations Recognize, define, accurately apply, and think critically about key terms and concepts in adult development Lectures, supplementa I videos, supplementa I readings, applied papers, examination s Recognize changes in adult developmen t and the implications of those changes throughout the life span Lectures, supplemental videos, supplemental readings, applied papers, presentation s, in-class activities, examinations Gain knowledge of the current Increase knowledge of the Understand the contemporary Analyze how specific Become aware of the signs Describe IEP and IFSPs in Identify community and Skill developmen t in relation Recognize how and when to CHF 3500 Children at Risk professional definition of "at- risk" Supplementa I readings, lectures, assessment projects, examination s, in-class discussions contemporary definitions and assessment strategies use in the assessment of children who are, or who have the potential of becoming, "at-risk" Supplementa I readings, assessment project, resource critique, lectures, examination s, discussions rationale and evidence, including laws, used in the support of early intervention programs oriented toward children who either have been assessed or who are at risk for becoming development al Supplementa I readings, in- class discussions, examinations , lectures biological, environmenta I, and psychological circumstances affect the development and learning of young children Examinations , supplemental readings, discussions, lectures and symptoms of young children who are in emotional, psychological , and behavioral Supplementa I readings, discussions, examination s, lectures treating children at risk Supplementa I readings, discussions, examinations professional sources, resources, and strategies commonly employed in relation to referring or obtaining services for children who are at risk; including inclusionary programs Supplementa I readings, lectures, examination s, discussions to the observation, assessment, and intervention plan construction of children and families of children who are potentially at risk Supplement al readings, assessment project, lectures, examination s make a referral Supplement al readings, lectures, discussions, examination s
+Course # Learning Outcome 1 Measures of Learning Outcome 1 Learning Outcome 2 Measures of Learning Outcome 2 Learning Outcome 3 Measures of Learning Outcome 3 Learning Outcome 4 Measures of Learning Outcome 4 Learning Outcome 5 Measures of Learning Outcome 5 Learning Outcome 6 Measures of Learning Outcome 6 Learning Outcome 7 Measures of Learning Outcome 7 Learning Outcome 8 Measures of Learning Outcome 8 Learning Outcome 9 Measures of Learning Outcome 9 CHF 3450 Adult Development Demonstrate an understanding of the major events that occur during the period of development after adolescence.
+Lectures, supplemental videos Be able to demonstrate understanding of the life- cycle and developmental perspectives as they relate to adult development Lectures, supplemental videos, supplemental readings, applied papers, examinations Be able to identify and describe major influences on life in late adulthood and aging populations.
+Lectures, supplemental videos, supplemental readings, applied papers, presentations, in-class activities, examinations Accurately describe, recognize, apply and integrate major trends and research in adult development Lectures, supplemental videos, supplemental readings, applied papers, presentations, in-class activities, examinations Recognize, define, accurately apply, and think critically about key terms and concepts in adult development Lectures, supplemental videos, supplemental readings, applied papers, examinations Recognize changes in adult development and the implications of those changes throughout the life span Lectures, supplemental videos, supplemental readings, applied papers, presentations, in-class activities, examinations CHF 3500 Children at Risk Gain knowledge of the current professional definition of "at- risk" Supplemental readings, lectures, assessment projects, examinations, in-class discussions Increase knowledge of the contemporary definitions and assessment strategies use in the assessment of children who are, or who have the potential of becoming, "at- risk" Supplemental readings, assessment project, resource critique, lectures, examinations, discussions Understand the contemporary rationale and evidence, including laws, used in the support of early intervention programs oriented toward children who either have been assessed or who are at risk for becoming developmental delayed Supplemental readings, in- class discussions, examinations, lectures Analyze how specific biological, environmental, and psychological circumstances affect the development and learning of young children Examinations, supplemental readings, discussions, lectures Become aware of the signs and symptoms of young children who are in emotional, psychological, and behavioral distress Supplemental readings, discussions, examinations, lectures Describe IEP and IFSPs in treating children at risk Supplemental readings, discussions, examinations Identify community and professional sources, resources, and strategies commonly employed in relation to referring or obtaining services for children who are at risk; including inclusionary programs Supplemental readings, lectures, examinations, discussions Skill development in relation to the observation, assessment, and intervention plan construction of children and families of children who are potentially at risk Supplemental readings, assessment project, lectures, examinations Recognize how and when to make a referral Supplemental readings, lectures, discussions, examinations